Likli/docker-gitian-builder/README.md

-# docker-gitian-builder
-docker-gitian-builder

-Docker based gitian builder projects
+# Docker based Gitian build scripts
+-
+Based on using Ubuntu Bionic Docker images
+Used for Deterministic builds of Crypto Currency projects